jthegedus/awesome-firebase/README.md

 - 🔧 [Firebase Tools][cli-editor-1] - The Firebase Command Line Tools.
 - 🔧 [Firebase CI][cli-editor-2] - Simplified Firebase interaction for continuous integration.
 - 🔧 [VSFire][cli-editor-3] - VSCode extension for syntax highlighting & code completions with Firestore security rules & indexes.
-- 🔧 [Firebase Firestore Snippets][cli-editor-4] - Contains the snippet for both firebase and firestore in VS Code editor.
+- 🔧 [Firebase Firestore Snippets][cli-editor-4] - Contains the snippet for both Firebase and Firestore in VS Code editor.
 - 🔧 [Fuego][cli-editor-5] - Firestore client CLI supporting document add/update/query with filtering and pagination.
 - 🔧 [Firestore Rules Generator][cli-editor-6] - Official (but experimental) Firebase Rules Generator for Cloud Firestore based on Google's Protocol Buffer format.
+- 🔧 [Firepit][firepit] - Firepit is a standalone, portable version of the Firebase CLI which has no depedencies (including Node.js).

 ## Other